loiccoyle/thqm-rs/README.md

 ## Getting started

-This project requires Go to be installed.
+This project requires rust to be installed.
 On OS X with Homebrew you can just run `brew install rust`.

 Running it then should be as simple as: